telekom-mms/Automated-Ansible-Role-Documentation/README.md

 `{{ content }}` will contain the rendered builtin output specific template content.
 For Markdown, see [templates/markdown.j2](./templates/markdown.j2).

-You will most likely want to skip using it in your own template however, and use the provided variables containing the [role metadata](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-metadata) and [argument specs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#specification-format) directly. `ansible-docs` does not manipulate the values coming in from the YAML files in any way.
+You will most likely want to skip using it in your own template however, and use the provided variables containing the [role metadata](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-metadata) and [argument specs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#specification-format) directly. `aar-doc` does not manipulate the values coming in from the YAML files in any way.

 Template variables: